 From 2004-2007 he worked as an instructor in oncology at Harvard Medical School, USA, where he identified novel biomarkers and drug targets for cancer treatment.

-In August 2007 he joined Almac Diagnostics as the director of a CLIA compliant diagnostics laboratory and has been involved in the biomarker design for several international clinical trials.
+In August 2007 he joined Almac Diagnostic Services as the director of a CLIA compliant diagnostics laboratory and has been involved in the biomarker design for several international clinical trials.
 In 2012 he established a research group in Queen’s University Belfast focussed on various aspects of stratified medicine.

 Richard Kennedy currently sits on the CR-UK new agents committee, MRC Biomarkers steering group, the National Cancer Clinical Trials Steering Group, the Enterprise Ireland Technology assessment panel and the all-Ireland Breast Cancer Predict Consortium.
 Previously he was a member of the CR-UK biomarker steering group and the Breast Cancer Campaign scientific advisory board.